roro11fr/IpBackend/README.md

 Execute the script using the lightning bolt icon.

 5. Configure Your Django Project
-Update settings.py for Database Connection
+Create the local_settings.py file
+In the same directory as the settings.py file, create a new file called local_settings.py.
+The full path for the file should be: myProject/myProject/local_settings.py
-In the myProject/settings.py file, update the DATABASES section with your MySQL credentials:
+In the local_settings.py file, add the following code for the database settings:
 DATABASES = {
     'default': {
-        'ENGINE': 'django.db.backends.mysql',
+        'ENGINE': 'django.db.backends.mysql',  # Add 'postgresql_psycopg2', 'mysql', 'sqlite3', or 'oracle'.
-        'NAME': 'bazaip',        # Replace with your schema name
+        'NAME': 'Schema name',  # Replace with the name of your database schema
-        'USER': 'root',          # MySQL username
+        'USER': 'username',  # Replace with your MySQL username
-        'PASSWORD': 'your_password',  # Replace with your root password
+        'PASSWORD': 'your_password',  # Replace with your MySQL password
-        'HOST': '127.0.0.1',
-        'PORT': '3306',
-    }
+        'HOST': '',  # Leave empty for localhost via domain sockets, or use '127.0.0.1' for TCP
+        'PORT': '',  # Leave empty for default port
+        'STORAGE_ENGINE': 'InnoDB',
+        'OPTIONS': {'charset': 'utf8mb4'}
+    },
 }

 6. Apply Django Migrations